 Open communication is imperative in any workplace, more so in a remote workplace.
 Without any physical presence of your manager, supervisor, or colleagues, working in isolation can take a toll on your mental wellbeing and productivity.
 Communication is the key to stay in touch with everyone at the workplace, exchange thoughts, and brainstorm together.

 Thankfully we have technologies by our side to deal with this.
 It is now high time we use them to our benefits.
 If your workplace hasn’t facilitated it yet, bring it to the attention of the concerned authorities to leverage technologies for easy and open communication.
-Be it chat, message, email, virtual rooms to brainstorm ideas, ensure your workplace has different communication channels in place.
+Be it chat, message, email, virtual rooms to brainstorm ideas, ensure your workplace has different communication channels in place with virtual team communication.

 It often gets tricky when you work from home.
 Many employees are finding themselves working throughout the day, more than the stipulated work hours.
 Learn to take a break from work when you need to, without worrying about work.
 Unwind with your family before you again get back to work.